 Job searching takes time, work, and a positive attitude.
 Most people take a similar approach to job searching – responding only to posted positions and sending out generic resumes and cover letters.
-Few people are successful using these approaches.
-Both “who you know” and “what you know” are important.
+Few people are

 Most people secure employment through networking and accessing the “hidden job market”.
 Remember – until you meet a potential employer your resume and cover letter represent you.
 Make sure they present a positive first impression.